DataCurationNetwork/data-primers/Oral History Interviews Data Curation Primer/oral-history-interviews-data-curation-primer.md

 The National Recording Preservation Board.
 (2010).
 The State of Recorded Sound Preservation in the United States: A National Legacy at Risk in the Digital Age.
 Washington, D.C.: Council on Library and Information Resources and The Library of Congress.

-Uchefuna, C., & Carline, K. (2019).
-Data Curation · Oral History Methods.
-Michigan State University, Lab for the Education and Advancement in Digital Research (LEADR).
-Retrieved December 20, 2019, from http://projects.leadr.msu.edu/oralhistorymethods/curation

 Vos, J. (2012).
 New Roots: An Oral History Metadata Case Study at the University of North Carolina at Chapel Hill.
 Retrieved from Oral History in the Digital Age: http://ohda.matrix.msu.edu/2015/10/new-roots-an-oral-history-metadata-case-study-at-the-university-of-north-carolina-at-chapel-hill/

 # Appendix 2: filetype CURATED checklist

-The following CURATED checklist model is based on the Digital Curation Network’s standardized set of C-U-R-A-T-E-D steps https://datacurationnetwork.org/resources/resources-2/.
+The following CURATED checklist model is based on the Digital Curation Network’s standardized set of C-U-R-A-T-E-D steps https://datacurationnetwork.org/outputs/workflows/.

 **Check files and read documentation**